-After the initial contact and before assembling the project proposal outline, you need to do some research into your client’s business.
+After the initial contact and before assembling the freelance project proposal outline, you need to do some research into your client’s business.
 In that way, you will understand the project’s requirements and the overall scope.
-Consider visiting their website, checking out their social media to get a feeling about their brand.
+Consider visiting their website, and checking out their social media to get a feeling about their brand.
 Of course, you should study prior projects, successful campaigns, and milestones in their company’s trajectory.

-Regarding their current project, you need to grasp its meaning, its particular requirements and see how you can contribute to its successful delivery.
+Regarding their current project, you need to grasp its meaning, and its particular requirements and see how you can contribute to its successful delivery.
 This means that you need to pair your strengths with the project’s tasks while figuring out ways to add value or enhance your client’s working processes.
 Your ultimate aim should be to have a clear understanding of the project and the client’s background to cater to their business needs with professional confidence.
 In just a phrase, you should be one step ahead of your client by providing solutions to the problems they haven’t shared with you.